pantofola84/SV/README.md

 # SV
-Slides for the Software Verification Exam
+Slides for the Software Verification exam.